boilermaker-ben/Google-Sheets-NFL-Pick-Ems-and-Survivor-Pool/README.md

 -------------------------

 # **2. Example Form**
+Update your form to look like this, or whatever you prefer.
+The script will create all the weekly entries for each matchup of the week, a survivor pool prompt, a tiebreaker entry field, and a comments section.
 When membership is unlocked, the form will have a text entry field, rather than the dropdown, for “Name”.

 <p align="center">
 <img src="https://github.com/boilermaker-ben/Google-NFL-Pick-Ems/blob/main/images/examples/GoogleSheetsNFLPick'Ems-Example-06.jpg" width="500" alt="Example Form part 1">